raymondmatson/raymondmatson.github.io/gsrts/index.md

 	<h4 style="margin-top:35px; margin-bottom:15px; color: #383838">UCR Graduate Student Representation Theory Seminar</h4>
 </div>

 <p style="margin-left: 50px; margin-right: 50px;">This is the website for the grad-student run Graduate Student Representation Theory Seminar (GSRTS) at UC Riverside, which meets on Thursdays from 12:30-1:50pm.
-If you wish to attend, please contact Raymond Matson (email located at bottom of the page) for any questions or comments concerning the seminar.
+If you wish to attend, please contact Raymond Matson (email located at the bottom of the page) for any questions or comments concerning the seminar.

 GSRTS is an extension of the Lie Theory Seminar that is run on Tuesdays from 12:30-1:50pm.
 The website for that seminar is available at <a href="https://sites.google.com/view/petersamuelson/lie-theory-seminar">here</a>.</p>